grafana/agent/docs/sources/flow/reference/components/discovery.azure.md

 * `__meta_azure_machine_scale_set`: The name of the scale set the VM is in.
 * `__meta_azure_machine_size`: The size of the VM.

 Each discovered VM maps to a single target.
-The `__address__` label is set to the `private_ip:port` (`[private_ip]:port` if the private IP is an IPv6 address) of the VM.
+The `__address__` label is set to the `private_ip:port` or `[private_ip]:port` if the private IP is an IPv6 address.

 ## Component health

 `discovery.azure` is only reported as unhealthy when given an invalid configuration.
 In those cases, exported fields retain their last healthy values.

 ## Debug information